-&lt;sup>a Includes \$45 million in additional Child Survival aid requested as part of a July 1999 AIDS initiative.
+^a Includes \$45 million in additional Child Survival aid requested as part of a July 1999 AIDS initiative.

 Table 1 highlights the recovery by totaling requests and appropriations for two key components of the Africa assistance program: Development Assistance and assistance through the Child Survival and Health Programs Fund (see below).
 For FY2002, the Bush Administration requested somewhat less than the Clinton Administration had sought for FY2001, although the request was still for more than had actually been spent in FY2001.
 Congress provided more than had been requested, and for FY2003 the Bush Administration sought more than \$1 billion in aid through the two programs.
 Although aid for Africa is not earmarked in the FY2003 Omnibus Appropriations measure (H.J.Res.
 2/P.L.
-108-7), the amounts appropriated for worldwide programs are sufficient to fund the Administration's request.
-With concerns over the budget deficit again a factor, the FY2004 request, if approved, would represent a more modest increase in Development Assistance than in recent years.
-Table 4, below, indicates that when overall assistance to Africa is considered, this same pattern of steady growth in aid in recent years can be seen, followed by a leveling off in the FY2004 request.
+108-7), the amounts provided for worldwide assistance were more than sufficient to meet the Administration's Africa request.
+USAID currently projects that spending will indeed exceed the requested amount.
+With concerns over the budget deficit again a factor, the FY2004 request, if approved, would represent a more modest increase over the previous request than Table 4, below, indicates that when overall assistance to Africa is in recent years. considered, the pattern of steady increase in aid to Africa continued through FY2002, with a projected leveling off occurring in FY2003.
+However, the FY2003 total could yet exceed the FY2002 amount if, as seems possible, food aid requirements exceed expectations.